bparanj/crystal/computer/electronics/hackerbox/green-led.md

 5. Effect on the LED:
    This situation will almost certainly damage or destroy the LED immediately.
 The excessive current will cause the LED to overheat and burn out.

 To use an LED safely with a 5V supply, you need to add a current-limiting resistor.
-This is why in the previous question, we had a 1k ohm resistor which limited the current to a safe 2.8mA.
+This is why in the previous section, we had a 1k ohm resistor which limited the current to a safe 2.8mA.

-To protect the LED and make it work properly, you should:
+To protect the LED and make it work properly:
 1. Choose a safe current (e.g., 15mA)
 2. Calculate the needed resistor value: R = (Vsupply - VLED) / ILED
    For example: R = (5V - 2.2V) / 0.015A = 186.67 ohms